tpetzoldt/antibioticR/README.md

 The package aims to improve the accessibility to statistical methods for analyzing populations of resistant and non-resistant bacteria from an environmental, i.e. non-clinical perspective.
 The methods are intended to describe sensitivity, tolerance and resistance on a sub-acute level in order to compare populations of different origin on gradual scales.

-We assume that environmental populations are composed of different geno- and phenotypes, so that quantitative data from standard methods like disk diffusion zone diameters (ZD) or minimum inhibitory concentration (MIC) values will yield multi-modal univariate mixture distributions when tested against single antibiotics.
+We assume that environmental populations are composed of different geno- and phenotypes, so that quantitative data from standard methods like disc diffusion zone diameters (ZD) or minimum inhibitory concentration (MIC) values will yield multi-modal univariate mixture distributions when tested against single antibiotics.

 The package relies on existing packages, especially packages  **evmix** [@Hu2018] for boundary corrected density estimation and package **bbmle** [@Bolker2017] for maximum likelihood estimation.
 The package will be amended by visualization tools and interactive web-applications using R's base graphics and statistics packages [RCore2015], packages **ggplot2** [@Wickham2016] and **shiny** [@Chang2018].